Bluebeam/studio-frontend-homework/mnk_game.md

 #### Part 5: Variable win condition

-- Before a new game is started, a user can set the number of pieces that must be in a row.
+- Before a new game is started, a user can set the number of connected pieces that would determines a win